 A cyclist can control the lean of his bicycle in two ways:

 We already discussed the role of steering impulses when cornering on the page about countersteering.
 The role of steering impulses in riding straight-ahead is based on the same physical principle, but the rider’s goal is different.
 Specifically, if the bicycle leans to the left (right), the rider can correct this by applying a pressure on the handlebars in the same direction: by applying a pressure to the left (right), the bicycle leans to the other side.
 By dosing the pressure on the handlebars, the bicycle can be set exactly upright.
-It is not always necessary that the front wheel is visibly turned; what matters is that pressure is put on the handlebars in the same direction as the lean.
+Often, only a little pressure is required to set the bicycle upright, and therefore it is not always necessary that the front wheel is visibly turned.

-Besides the handlebars, the cyclist can also use his own body weight to keep his bicycle upright.
-Specifically, by leaning his upper body to the left (right), the cyclist also displaces his center of gravity to the left (right).
-This displacement causes the bicycle to lean in the same direction.
+Besides the handlebars, the cyclist can also use his trunk and lower body to keep his bicycle upright.
+It is thanks to this fact that, with some practice, we can cycle no-handed.
+However, we do not know the precise stabilising movements of the trunk and the lower body.
+It is often said that a bicycle can be leaned by shifting the center of mass to the left or the right, which is possible by moving the upper body in the same direction.
+By moving the upper body away from the lean, gravity would bring the bicycle upright.
 However, this way of leaning the bicycle is much slower than by pressing on the handlebars.
 If you want to quickly put your bicycle upright, you have to quickly and accurately press on your handlebars in the direction of the lean.